 Approximately 1.6 grams of protein per ounce.

-Chickpeas – Also known as a garbanzo bean or Indian pea and in the legume family.
-They have a high versatility and high fiber content and are fantastic addition to any snack or meal.
+Also known as a garbanzo bean or Indian pea and in the legume family.
+These protein substitutes have a high versatility and high fiber content and are fantastic addition to any snack or meal.
 Try them in salads, stews, and casseroles.

 Approximately 1.5 grams of protein per ounce.

 Tempeh is also made from soybeans.
 Tempeh has a higher amount of protein and due to its texture, works great as a meat substitute.
 Tempeh is considered more flavorful than tofu and is often described as tasting nutty.